NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP10: Integrating Snyk in AWS CodePipeline.md

 5. Give the stage a name, such as SnykSCA, and click on "Add Stage."

-6. Now, we need to add an action group to this stage.
+6. Now, we need to `add an action group` to this stage.
 Give the action a name, like SCAAnalysisFromSnyk.

 7. For "Action provider," choose "Snyk."

-8. For "Input artifacts," select your source.
+8. For "Input artifacts," select your `SourceArtifacts`.

 9. Connect to Snyk with your GitHub account.
 Authorize Snyk to use your GitHub account and create an organization on your behalf.